Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Experimental Setup

 \subsection{Machine Learning Techniques}

-We selected three state-of-the-art machine learning techniques for our experiments.
+We selected six state-of-the-art ML4VD techniques for our experiments.

-\textbf{Selection Criteria.} In order to select techniques which represent the state-of-the-art of machine learning for vulnerability detection, we chose the Top-3 techniques from the CodeXGLUE leaderboard \cite{codexglue_leaderboards} for which the authors provide open-source implementations.
-Measured by citations\footnote{Source: \url{https://api.semanticscholar.org/CorpusID:231855531}} (289) and GitHub Stars\footnote{Source: \url{https://github.com/microsoft/CodeXGLUE}} (972), CodeXGLUE is the most well known benchmark for source code related machine learning techniques.
-The vulnerability detection dataset of the benchmark \cite{Devign} is also highly cited (253 citations\footnote{Source: \url{https://api.semanticscholar.org/CorpusID:202539112}}) and widely used for evaluating machine learning techniques for automatic vulnerability detection.
+\textbf{Selection Criteria.} In order to select techniques that represent the state-of-the-art of machine learning for vulnerability detection, we chose the top techniques from the CodeXGLUE leaderboard \cite{codexglue_leaderboards} for which the authors provide open-source implementations.
+Measured by citations\footnote{\url{https://api.semanticscholar.org/CorpusID:231855531}} (496) and GitHub Stars\footnote{\url{https://github.com/microsoft/CodeXGLUE}} (1.2k), CodeXGLUE is the most well-known benchmark for source code related machine learning techniques.
+The vulnerability detection dataset of the benchmark \cite{Devign} is also highly cited (407 citations\footnote{\url{https://api.semanticscholar.org/CorpusID:202539112}}) and widely used to evaluate ML4VD techniques for automatic vulnerability detection.

-\textbf{Selected Techniques.} Based on the described criteria, we selected CoTexT \cite{cotext}, VulBERTa \cite{vulberta} and PLBart \cite{PLBART_paper} for our experiments.
-At submission time of this paper, the three techniques hold rank 1 (CoTexT), rank 5 (VulBERTa), and rank 9 (PLBart) on the CodeXGLUE leaderboard for vulnerability detection \cite{codexglue_leaderboards}.
-The authors of all three techniques provide publicly available implementations of their techniques \cite{vulberta_repository, cotext_repository, plbart_repository}.
+\textbf{Selected Techniques.} Based on the described criteria, we selected UniXcoder \cite{unixcoder_paper}, CoTexT \cite{cotext}, VulBERTa \cite{vulberta}, PLBart \cite{PLBART_paper}, and CodeBERT \cite{codebert_paper} for our experiments.
+At submission time of this paper, the six techniques hold rank 1 (UniXcoder), rank 2 (CoTexT), rank 6 (VulBERTa), rank 10 (PLBart), and rank 12 (CodeBERT) on the CodeXGLUE leaderboard for vulnerability detection \cite{codexglue_leaderboards}.
+In addition to the five techniques from the CodeXGLUE leaderboard, we selected GraphCodeBERT (abbreviated as \emph{GraphCB} in \autoref{tab:results_alg_2}) \cite{graphcodebert_paper}, a technique related to CodeBERT, which utilizes graph representations of source code during the training process.